-Industrial development and increasing demand for diverse goods and services to cater to the increasing whims and needs of humanity has resulted in chemicals being utilized in many products and processes.
+Industrial development and increasing demand for diverse goods and services to cater to the increasing whims and needs of humanity have resulted in chemicals being utilized in many products and processes.
 This has increased the chemical exposure of people, both at home and in the workplace.
-Therefore, exposure to chemicals and its harmful effects has spread across the globe at alarming rates causing a rise in health problems and negatively affecting worker safety.
+Therefore, exposure to chemicals and their harmful effects has spread across the globe at alarming rates causing a rise in health problems and negatively affecting worker safety.

 Chemical hazards are mainly caused by the characteristics of chemical substances that may cause explosions, fires, or corrosions; or emit poisonous gases or mini particles.
 Often, chemical substances react negatively when exposed to, or mixed with, other materials or chemical substances.
 For instance, asbestos particles are usually dispersed in the atmosphere when moved.